Dioxion/Fresh_Setup/README.md

-Setup for new linux machine / MacOS.
+Setup for new linux / MacOS.